 There is really only two practical options to get to Masai Mara, you can fly in one of the smaller planes that do the route, but be warned that you will typically be limited to 15 kg of baggage, since my camera bag weighs just over 14 kg, that would mean that I would be doing my photo safari naked as I would have very little room for clothes and other personal stuff.
 Rather than creating an international incident, and/or scaring both the Masai and the animal life, I elected to hire a private car.

 However the road to Mara isn’t the best, particularly the last section after Narok.. the clue being that Nairobi to Narok and Narok to Mara were going to take nearly the same amount of time, but Mara is fairly close to Narok.
 Besides I wanted to get a bit of a flavour for the countryside.. and it was not without its own level of interesting sights and some amusement as well.
 In particular, I found the business signs to be very entertaining, with names like “Graceland”, and other rather ambitious names.

-The best one was for a combo business, a hotel and butchery… (Kungu Maitu Hotel & Butchery to be precise), which lead me to speculate on not only what kind of clientele they would be attracting, but also to devise some potential marketing slogans for them like:
+The best one was for a combo business, a hotel and butchery… (Kungu Maitu Hotel & Butchery to be precise – link provided, because it actually exists), which lead me to speculate on not only what kind of clientele they would be attracting, but also to devise some potential marketing slogans for them like:

 You can smell our success!

 We cater to Serial Killers – bundle our services to slash your costs!

 Just “Moo”-ve on in, we left the lights on and the body bags out for you!